We value your data and take your privacy seriously.

 The R&A Rules Academy and Rules Schools

 We may confirm your examination mark to a third party wishing to verify your examination mark.
-We will retain your personal information (but not your payment details) and information about your qualification, including your exam result, indefinitely.
-As the organiser of The R&A Rules Academy programme and Rules School, we have a legitimate interest in retaining this information indefinitely so that we can inform you and relevant third parties about your qualifications.
+We will retain your personal information (but not your payment details), indefinitely, unless you decide to close your Rules Academy account, in which case we will delete your account immediately and you will have to complete the registration process again if you wish to participate in the Rules Academy.
+As the organiser of The R&A Rules Academy programme and Rules Schools, we have a legitimate interest in retaining this information indefinitely so that we can inform you and relevant third parties about your qualifications.

 Applying to our Greenkeeping Machinery Programme or our Greenkeeping Scholarship Programme